Two Decades Behind

 - Archer is... confusing timeline-wise.
-Computers look like they come from the early 80s, and the KGB still exists.
-Cars and planes tend to look like they come from the 60s and 70s.
+Computers look like they come from the early '80s, and the KGB still exists.
+Cars and planes tend to look like they come from the '60s and '70s.
 Meanwhile, all the characters carry up-to-the-second cellphones.

 - The most glaring discrepancy is that of the early years of Homer and Marge, who (according to the show's original early '90s Canon) graduated from high school in 1974 and married in 1980, with Bart being born in 1981 and Lisa about two years after that.
 That timeframe obviously became completely unworkable long ago, and yet flashbacks to Homer's adolescence will still show him with '70s Hair, and Marge still likes Disco music.

-- Note that things got more complicated when the season 19 episode That '90s Show effectively retconned the timeframe of Homer's and Marge's romance as having taken place in the 90s, at the height of the Grunge-era.
+- Note that things got more complicated when the season 19 episode "That '90s Show" effectively retconned the timeframe of Homer's and Marge's romance as having taken place in the '90s, at the height of the Grunge-era.
 Yet in the following seasons, this was disregarded by the show's writers.

 - This also leads to some characters and satires that were topical in their day and non sequitur today.
 For instance, Dr. Hibbert, Rainier Wolfcastle, and Krusty are walking references to Bill Cosby, Arnold Schwarzenegger, and Bozo the Clown, still kicking around years after The Cosby Show aired its finale, Arnold switched to politics, and Bozo vanished off the face of the earth.
 Itchy and Scratchy too are parodies of a type of violent cat-and-mouse cartoons from the 1940s and 1950s that nowadays you don't see anymore in modern animation.

 - South Park:

-- The show also appears to be falling victim to this trope.
+- The show also appears to fall victim to this trope.
 For example, Sharon Marsh and Gerald Broflovski are very stereotypical Baby Boomer parents.
 Even though, realistically, Stan and Kyle should have stereotypical Generation X parents, given their ages and the fact that the show takes place in the present day.

 - Not to mention that most of the show's adult figures are based on those of Trey Parker and Matt Stone's own childhoods.